Zielon/INSTA/README.md

 ### Dataset and Training

 We are releasing part of our dataset together with publicly available preprocessed avatars from [NHA](https://github.com/philgras/neural-head-avatars), [NeRFace](https://github.com/gafniguy/4D-Facial-Avatars) and [IMAvatar](https://github.com/zhengyuf/IMavatar).
 Each participant whose data was recorded in this study provided written consent for its release by signing this [document](./documents/Consent_general_english_ncs_video.pdf).
+Access to those sequences can be requested via [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSecX-7Arzv_qVQWFdicNxcxmPmSQx46y6TxnBBN67m0hvkXiA/viewform?usp=sharing&ouid=114977764432146378365).

 The output of the training (**Record Video** in menu), including rendered frames, checkpoint, etc will be saved in the `./data/{actor}/experiments/{config}/debug`.
 After the specified number of max steps, the program will automatically either render frames using novel cameras (`All` option in GUI and `render_novel_trajectory` in config) or only the currently selected one in `Mode`, by default `Overlay\Test`.